parallel-forecast/parallelforecast/_docs/examples/resolution.md

 permalink: /docs/resolution/
 ---

+*UPDATE October 18, 2020: The AI Resolution Forecasting Council has been retired due to lack of demand for its services.
+We're keeping this site up for historical value.*

+---

 We’re forming a council of AI researchers who will judge resolutions on technical forecasting questions, and build an open-source set of standards available to forecasting organisations.

 ## Resolution database